Associate Professor of Choral Studies; Director of Choral Activities; Director of the Music Teacher Education Program

-Tucker Biddlecombe is Associate Professor and Director of Choral Activities at Vanderbilt University’s Blair School of Music, where he serves as conductor of the Vanderbilt Chorale and Symphonic Choir, and teaches courses in choral conducting and music education.
-In addition, he serves as Director of Blair's five-year Bachelor of Music/Teacher Education degree (Ma5) program offered in conjunction with Peabody College.
-Dr. Biddlecombe is a recipient of the Blair School’s Faculty Excellence Award.
-In 2016, he debuts in his new role as Interim Director of the Nashville Symphony Chorus.
+Tucker Biddlecombe is Associate Professor of Choral Studies at Vanderbilt University’s Blair School of Music, where he serves as conductor of the Vanderbilt Chorale and Symphonic Choir.
+He also directs the Blair-to-Peabody teacher education program, teaching courses in choral conducting and music education.
+In addition, Biddlecombe is entering his fourth season as director of the Nashville Symphony Chorus, the vocal arm of the Nashville Symphony Orchestra.
+He is also a recipient of the Blair Faculty Excellence Award.